a2br/ecoledirecte.js/README.md

 `ed.js` is a Promise-based module, built on TypeScript for a better IntelliSense and type-guarded, solid features.
 It keeps evolving and new features are being added.

 ## Examples
+> Warning: these examples might not work on your machine (depending on whether you're using `commonjs` or ES6 `module`)

 ### Get the homework of a day